shadow-noctis/LoreLedger/README.md

 ## Features

-- Add new character sheet (name, age, gender, family, appearance notes, story)
+- Add new character (name, age, gender, family)
+- Add custom fields for character
 - List all characters
 - Edit and delete characters
 - View the character data using JSON